 \subsection{Mathematical Reasoning and Generalization}

-Arithmetic reasoning serves as a rigorous testbed for probing the limits of Transformer generalization.
-Early work by \cite{nogueira2021investigating} and \cite{anil2022exploring} established that standard Transformers, despite scale, exhibit catastrophic failures in length extrapolation (OOD), suggesting they learn surface heuristics rather than robust algorithms. \cite{lee2023teaching} challenged the necessity of scale, demonstrating that small models could master arithmetic via rigorous data formatting (e.g., scratchpads) and reverse-order generation, identifying sharp phase transitions in learning indicative of "grokking".
-The underlying mechanics of these failures were formalized by \cite{xu2025principled}, who developed a unified theoretical framework linking generalization to the alignment between model architecture (specifically Relative Positional Encoding) and task symmetry (translational invariance).
-IIn more general settings beyond simple arithmetic operations, mathematical reasoning also serves as a critical testing ground for measuring the reasoning ability of LLMs.
-Widely used benchmarks include GSM8K, MATH, and MetaMathQA, among others are widely used in measuring mathematical reasoning ability of LLMs \citep{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving, yu2024metamathbootstrapmathematicalquestions}.
-More recently, these benchmarks have evolved toward greater comprehensiveness and higher difficulty levels \citep{tang2024mathscalescalinginstructiontuning, phan2025humanitysexam}.
-We adopt mathematical reasoning as our empirical context for its clarity in evaluating learning effects\footnote{Ideally, our framework would apply to more general settings; however, developing valid measurements in other domains would be more challenging.}.
+Arithmetic reasoning serves as a rigorous testbed for Transformer generalization. \cite{nogueira2021investigating} and \cite{anil2022exploring} established that standard Transformers, despite scale, exhibit catastrophic length extrapolation failures, suggesting they learn surface heuristics rather than robust algorithms. \cite{lee2023teaching} challenged the necessity of scale, showing small models can master arithmetic via data formatting (scratchpads, reverse-order generation), with sharp phase transitions indicative of "grokking." \cite{xu2025principled} formalized these mechanics through a unified framework linking generalization to architecture-task symmetry alignment.
+Beyond simple arithmetic, benchmarks like GSM8K, MATH, and MetaMathQA are widely used to measure LLM reasoning ability \citep{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving, yu2024metamathbootstrapmathematicalquestions}.
+We adopt mathematical reasoning for its clarity in evaluating learning effects.\footnote{Ideally, our framework would apply more generally; developing valid measurements in other domains remains challenging.}